Nebuchadnezzar (The Matrix)

 The Nebuchadnezzar is a fictional hovercraft captained by Morpheus in the Matrix franchise.
 Its name is a Biblical reference to Nebuchadnezzar II, from the Book of Daniel.
-It received scholarly attention due to its role in the series and metaphorical significance.

 Appearance

 In Matrix's setting, the ship was built in 2069, prior to the Machine War that led to the creation of the Matrix.
-The Nebuchadnezzar, along with other, similar crafts, was repurposed by the human rebels to covertly broadcast the minds of up to seven people at a time into the Matrix, where the crew would locate the minds of other humans and free them from the Matrix.
+The Nebuchadnezzar, along with other similar craft, was repurposed by the human rebels to covertly broadcast the minds of up to seven people at a time into the Matrix, where the crew would locate the minds of other humans and free them from the Matrix.
 They enter and leave the Matrix through the use of pirate radio signals sent out by the ship, which transport the crew anywhere in the Matrix that a phone line can be accessed.
 A ship's operator would remain as a guide, sending crews navigational data and programs with which to hack into the Matrix.
 In the Matrix trilogy we see two operators for the Nebuchadnezzar: Tank and Link.
 The craft is also equipped with basic defensive measures in the form of an onboard EMP, which it uses to fight flying robots known as Sentinels.

 The interior of the ship is one of the few indications in the series about how the rebels lived.
 It resembles the interior of a submarine and is made entirely of raw steel, with flashing computer screens and cramped, small sleeping quarters.
-The only food aboard is a nutrient-rich mixture that was described as "vicious, gag-eliciting goop".
+The only food aboard is a nutrient-rich mixture that was described as "viscous, gag-eliciting goop".

 The Nebuchadnezzar was destroyed by a Sentinel's tow bomb near the conclusion of The Matrix Reloaded.
 The crew escaped before the ship's destruction thanks to Neo's newfound ability to identify and assume limited control over Sentinel hardware using his powers as the chosen one.
 The crew was found by the hovercraft Mjolnir (presumably named after Thor's Hammer) soon afterward.